-PROJECT DESCRIPTION STATUS ESTIMATED COST RESTORE AND CONSERVE HABITAT (cont'd) 1 Indian Point Shoreline Erosion Protection This project constructs 2,800 linear-feet of segmented breakwaters to protect 50 acres of critical seagrass, coastal marsh, lagoons, and associated upland habitats along the northwest shoreline of Corpus Christi Bay. Ģ \$2.1M Bahia Grande Hydrologic Restoration This project enlarges and stabilizes a pilot channel that increases tidal flow into the Bahia Grande, a secondary bay system of the lower Laguna Madre, restoring the system's natural tidal exchange and creating habitat for a variety of fish, shellfish, and migratory waterfowl.
-Q \$5M Bahia Grande Coastal Corridor Habitat Acquisition This project acquires approximately 1,300 acres of tidal wetlands, thorn scrub, and coastal prairie that will be conveyed to the U.S. Fish and Wildlife Service to be managed as part of the Laguna Atascosa National Wildlife Refuge.
-The Department of the Interior is implementing this project.
+PROJECT DESCRIPTION STATUS ESTIMATED COST RESTORE AND CONSERVE HABITAT (cont'd) Indian Point Shoreline Erosion Protection This project constructed 2,800 linear-feet of segmented breakwaters to protect 50 acres of critical seagrass, coastal marsh, lagoons, and associated upland habitats along the northwest shoreline of Corpus Christi Bay. ۲ \$2.2M Bahia Grande Hydrologic Restoration This project enlarges and stabilizes a pilot channel that increases tidal flow into the Bahia Grande, a secondary bay system of the lower Laguna Madre, restoring the system's natural tidal exchange and creating habitat for a variety of fish, shellfish, and migratory waterfowl.
+Construction is currently underway and expected to be completed in Fall, 2021. Ç \$5M Bahia Grande Coastal Corridor Habitat Acquisition This project acquires approximately 1,300 acres of tidal wetlands, thorn scrub, and coastal prairie that will be conveyed to the U.S. Fish and Wildlife Service to be managed as part of the Laguna Atascosa National Wildlife Refuge.
 Q \$2.2M Follets Island Habitat Acquisition This project acquires approximately 300 acres of wetland and coastal habitat located between the beachfront and the Drum Bay system just north of Freeport.
-It also conserves dune, coastal strand prairie, and marsh habitats. Ċ \$2M Mid-Coast Habitat Acquisition This project acquires approximately 800 acres of habitat near East Matagorda Bay, preserving an area that serves as a protective buffer to estuarine and bay waters.
-The land will be conveyed to the U.S. Fish and Wildlife Service to be managed as part of the Texas Mid-Coast National Wildlife Refuge Complex in Matagorda County, Texas.
-The Department of the Interior is implementing this project. Ç \$2M Laguna Atascosa Habitat Acquisition This project will acquire approximately 1,682 acres of beach, dune, and tidal habitats on South Padre Island, Texas.
-The land will be conveyed to the U.S. Fish and Wildlife Service to be managed as part of the Laguna Atascosa National Wildlife Refuge.
-The Department of the Interior is implementing this project.
-Q \$5.3M PROVIDE AND ENHANCE RECREATIONAL OPPORTUNITIES Freeport Artificial Reef Project This project enhanced an existing artificial reef in the Gulf of Mexico, approximately six miles from Freeport, Texas.
+It also conserves dune, coastal strand prairie, and marsh habitats. Ģ \$2M Mid-Coast Habitat Acquisition This project acquired approximately 693 acres of habitat near East Matagorda Bay, preserving an area that serves as a protective buffer to estuarine and bay waters.
+The land has been conveyed to the U.S. Fish and Wildlife Service and will be managed as part of the Texas Mid-Coast National Wildlife Refuge Complex in Matagorda County, Texas. ۲ \$2M Laguna Atascosa Habitat Acquisition This project acquired approximately 1,682 acres of beach, dune, and tidal habitats on South Padre Island, Texas.
+The land has been conveyed to the U.S. Fish and Wildlife Service and will be managed as part of the Laguna Atascosa National Wildlife Refuge. ۲ \$5.4M PROVIDE AND ENHANCE RECREATIONAL OPPORTUNITIES Freeport Artificial Reef Project This project enhanced an existing artificial reef in the Gulf of Mexico, approximately six miles from Freeport, Texas.
 Pre-designed concrete pyramids were placed in open areas of the 160-acre permitted reef site at a water depth of 55 feet, improving recreational fishing and diving opportunities.
-Construction and placement of the concrete pyramids is complete. ۲ \$2.2M Galveston Island State Park Beach Redevelopment This project includes building multi-use campsites, tent campsites, dune access boardwalks, equestrian facilities, and restroom and shower facilities on the beach side of the park.
-Planning activities for the new campground are underway.
-Pre-design activities, including a scope of work, site layout, and a general construction cost estimate are complete. Ċ \$10.7M Matagorda Artificial Reef Project This project created a new artificial reef site in the Gulf of Mexico, approximately 10 miles from Matagorda County.
+Construction and placement of the concrete pyramids is complete. ~ \$2.1M Galveston Island State Park Beach Redevelopment This project includes building multi-use campsites, tent campsites, dune access boardwalks, equestrian facilities, and restroom and shower facilities on the beach side of the park.
+Project planning is complete and construction began in October 2020. Ģ \$10.7M Matagorda Artificial Reef Project This project created a new artificial reef site in the Gulf of Mexico, approximately 10 miles from Matagorda County.
 Concrete pyramids were placed at a water depth of 60 feet, restoring oyster reef habitat and enhancing recreational fishing and diving opportunities.
-Construction and placement of the concrete pyramids is complete. ۲ \$3.5M Mid-Upper Texas Coast Artificial Reef This project created a new artificial reef site in the Gulf of Mexico, about 67 miles south-southeast of Galveston.
+Construction and placement of the concrete pyramids is complete. ~ \$3.2M Vid-Upper Texas Coast Artificial Reef This project created a new artificial reef site in the Gulf of Mexico, about 67 miles south-southeast of Galveston.
 Texas Parks and Wildlife Department acquired a 371 linear-foot cargo carrier, the Kraken, which was cleaned and then sunk in waters approximately 135 feet deep.
 Best management practices were used.
-The project enhances recreational fishing and diving opportunities. ۲ \$1.9M Sea Rim State Park Improvements This project constructs two wildlife viewing platforms (Fence Lake and Willow Pond), one comfort station, and one fish cleaning shelter at the Sea Rim State Park, located southwest of Port Arthur in Jefferson County.
-G \$510K
+The project enhances recreational fishing and diving opportunities. ~ \$1.9M Sea Rim State Park Improvements This project constructed two wildlife viewing platforms (Fence Lake and Willow Pond), one comfort station, and one fish cleaning shelter at the Sea Rim State Park, located southwest of Port Arthur in Jefferson County. Ģ \$510K